 Frontiers in Sports and Active Living is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Sports and Active Living welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Systematic Review, Technology and Code, Specialty Grand Challenge, Policy and Practice Reviews, Core Concept, New Discovery and Policy Brief.
+The specialty sections of Frontiers in Sports and Active Living welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Study Protocol, Systematic Review, Technology and Code, Specialty Grand Challenge, Policy and Practice Reviews, Core Concept, New Discovery and Policy Brief.

 When submitting a manuscript to Frontiers in Sports and Active Living, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.